BryanHorow/simple-twitch-notif/README.md

 pip install urllib3
 ```

-Create a twitch developer account to get client id.
+Create a twitch developer account to get your client id and client secret.

+Create a Telegram account.
 Refer to callmebot troubleshooting here: https://www.callmebot.com/blog/telegram-text-messages/

+You can run this locally or any web hosting you prefer, enjoy :)